Eat Your Rosehips (They're Good for You!)

 For step-by-step directions, go to this recipe from The Guardian's Hugh Fearnley-Whittingstall.
 To make rosehip syrup, all you'll need are three ingredients: rosehips, water and sugar.

-For the full recipe, follow this link.
-Serve your rose-scented cake with ice cream and drizzle it with rosehip syrup!
+With the full recipe, you can serve your rose-scented cake with ice cream and drizzle it with rosehip syrup!